 - Define specific goals

-- Be fully present and attentive in your trainings
+- Be fully present and attentive during your training sessions

-- Train at home: the best training is lone training
+- Train at home by yourself: the best training is lone training

 - Work on your weaknesses and mistakes with constant feedback

 - Choose a developed field, otherwise, you must pave the way to peak performance

 If you are engaged in pursuits with no clear experts and no well-developed training methods, then do the following:

 - Find out the best performers

 - Reverse-engineers what makes them top performers